 This article is for readers who are mechanically inclined.
 You should be familiar with common hand tools like a ratchet, socket, screwdriver, and saw.
 You should be able to identify the basic components of a bicycle, like the chain, hubs, spokes, hand-grips, pedals, axle, etc. You should have seen a toothed gear wheel engaging with and turning with another such gear wheel, etc. But it's assumed that you know nothing about what's inside a 3-speed hub (except for ball bearings and an axle).
 Hopefully, you have also looked over a 3-speed bicycle and perhaps actually ridden one and shifted its gears.

 So what is a 3-speed?
 If you look at a 3-speed bicycle, you'll see only one sprocket on each end of the chain.
-Derailleur bicycles have multiple sprockets (or clusters) on each end of the chain and the rider can uses derailleurs to move the chain from one sprocket to an adjacent sprocket in order to change gears.
+Derailleur bicycles have multiple sprockets (or a cluster) on each end of the chain and the rider can use derailleurs to move the chain from one sprocket to an adjacent sprocket in order to change gears.